pub struct AtomicTagPtr<T, const N: usize> { /* private fields */ }Expand description

 (reference as *mut _, 0b01)

-sourcepub fn fetch_or(&self, value: usize, order: Ordering) -> TagPtr<T, N>
+);Sourcepub fn fetch_or(&self, value: usize, order: Ordering) -> TagPtr<T, N>

 pub fn fetch_or(&self, value: usize, order: Ordering) -> TagPtr<T, N>

-Performs a bitwise “or” of value
+Performs a bitwise “or” of value with the current tag value, returning

 the previous marked pointer.